snisarg/snisarg.github.io/_posts/2021-08-07-tech-interview-prep.markdown

 - Working style, cultural alignment

-    Do you like you work alone or in a group?
-How do you drive 1:1s with your managers, peers, and people you manager?
+    Do you like working alone or in a group?
+How do you drive 1:1s with your managers, peers, and people you manage?
 How do you drive cross-team collaborations?
 How do you plan project timelines, assign responsibilities?
 Do you have a framework to spot opportunities?
 How do you motivate teammates?

 - Future Plan